-The CAN core requires an external 3.3 V compatible PHY chip.
+The CAN core requires an external 3.3 V compatible physical-side interface (PHY) device.

 Configuration Registers

 Table 4 defines the configuration registers.
 This module allows for read and write access to the registers through the external micro-controller interface.